Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 As discussed in the Dyspnea section of this summary, the use of bronchodilators, corticosteroids, or inhaled steroids is limited to specific indications, given the potential risks and the lack of evidence of benefit outside of specific indications.

-Supplemental nutrition is of no known benefit and may increase the risk of aspiration and infections.
+Artificial nutrition is of no known benefit at the EOL and may increase the risk of aspiration and/or infections.
 Instead of tube-feeding or ordering nothing by mouth, providing a small amount of food for enjoyment may be reasonable if a patient expresses a desire to eat.
+(Refer to the Artificial Hydration and Artificial Nutrition sections of this summary for more information.)

 Death rattle, also referred to as excessive secretions, occurs when saliva and other fluids accumulate in the oropharynx and upper airways in a patient who is too weak to clear the throat.
 Rattle does not appear to be distressing for the patient; however, family members may perceive death rattle as indicating the presence of untreated dyspnea.
 Thus, the family will benefit from learning about the nature of this symptom and that death rattle is not associated with dyspnea.

-Rattle is an indicator of impending death, with an incidence of approximately 50% to 60% in the last days of life and a median onset of 16 to 57 hours before death.[20,42,43] Two types of rattle have been identified:[44,45]
+Rattle is an indicator of impending death, with an incidence of approximately 50% to 60% in the last days of life and a median onset of 16 to 57 hours before death.[23,40,41] Two types of rattle have been identified:[42,43]

 In one retrospective chart review, rattle was relieved in more than 90% of patients with salivary secretions, while patients with secretions of pulmonary origin were much less likely to respond to treatment.